 6. Buy a marriage license and attend the wedding rehearsal.

 Be sure you buy your marriage license at least one but no more than 60 days before the ceremony.
 For information on purchasing a license in Cook County, click here.
 For Lake County, here.
 Check ahead of time; they close early before holidays.
 The wedding rehearsal takes place at your church with those involved in the ceremony as determined with your priest or deacon.

 7. Enjoy your wedding day as you receive the Sacrament of Matrimony.

 Your big day is finally here.
 Enjoy this day with family and friends as you begin your lifetime commitment to one another, your own marriage in the Lord.

 8. Attend newly married continuing education workshops in the first year of marriage and receive a monthly newsletter.
 Now that you're married, keep enriching your marriage by attending continuing education workshops.
 These two hour workshops cover topics of interest to newlyweds, concentrating on the main problems of the first five years of marriage: time, sex, and money.
 Workshop A covers expectations, adjustments, time, and building strengths.
 Workshop B covers finances, sexuality, and faith.
 C covers communication and gender differences, D resolving conflict and forgiveness, and E discusses prayer, faith, sacrament, and the Catholic vision of marriage.
 These classes are free as part of the fee you paid for PreCana.
-Take two or all five!
+Take 2 or all 5!
 Sign up here.
 These are not marriage counseling classes, they are marriage education classes that will help keep your marriage on the right course.
 You will also start receiving a monthly Newsletter with articles written that should be helpful to you in your first years of marriage.

 Frequently asked questions about planning for a Catholic Wedding